 What is Shuttering Film Faced Plywood?

-Shuttering film faced plywood is a type of plywood commonly used in the construction industry.
-It is primarily used for shuttering or forming concrete structures.
-The plywood sheets are coated with a durable, water-resistant film.
+Shuttering film faced plywood is a common construction material.
+Builders use it mainly for shuttering and forming concrete.
+Manufacturers coat each sheet with a durable, water-resistant film.
 This coating makes the plywood highly resistant to moisture and wear.
 The film-coated surface ensures the plywood can withstand harsh conditions.
 These conditions are typical of construction sites.
 Exposure to water and pressure is common at such sites.

 The primary purpose of shuttering film faced plywood is to provide a smooth surface for pouring concrete.
 This results in high-quality, uniform concrete finishes.
 Its durability and flexibility make it a popular choice.
 It is also easy to handle.
 These qualities have made it widely used in formwork and scaffolding projects.
 The plywood comes in various thicknesses.
-The 12mm to 18mm range is the most commonly used for most construction purposes.
+Contractors typically use 12mm to 18mm thicknesses for most construction applications.

-Due to the plywood’s resistance to moisture and wear, it can be reused multiple times in different concrete pouring projects.
+Thanks to its moisture and wear resistance, builders can reuse the plywood across multiple concrete pours.
 The smooth finish achieved when using this plywood helps reduce the need for additional finishing on the concrete surface.
 It also offers an excellent strength-to-weight ratio.
 This makes shuttering film faced plywood an essential material in large-scale construction projects.
 It is commonly used in projects like bridges, dams, and skyscrapers.

 Key Features of Shuttering Film Faced Plywood